xandersgithub/Xanders_Recipe_Finder/README.txt

 great for cocktails, dinner, and snacks

 You can use this for anything and everything.
-I didn't create anything special, just something useful so I have not included any licensing for this as there is really just no need for that
+I have not included any licensing for this as there is really just no need for that

-If you want to update this and make something cooler than it already is feel free to send it to me.

-Don't forget to install beautiful soup 4 and selenium to use this program.
+Don't forget to install beautiful soup 4 and selenium to use this program, I have included a requirements file for a pip install of selenium and bs4 as well as the version of python i used to write thi.